One hundred tests. One sealed roll

 Installed kiosk

-For self-service, direct-to-consumer access.
+For self-service access.
 The handheld dispenser docks into the kiosk to refill the strip supply, so the same consumable serves all three modes.
 Zero human interaction reduces stigma and access barriers documented for HIV and STI testing, extending the privacy-layer rationale to the deployment level.
-HL7/FHIR digital readout turns individual tests into real-time regional surveillance data, anonymized at the source.
+Standard healthcare data formats turn individual tests into real-time regional surveillance data, pseudonymized at the source.

 CENTiV installed as a self-service kiosk